mattmoskwa/echoecho/README.md

 ```

 ### DSL
-It is written using a custom DSL that decribes RESTful requests with the terms "entities" (like Artist),
+EchoEcho is written using a custom DSL that decribes RESTful requests with the terms "entities" (like Artist),
 and "methods" (like biographies).
 For example, to describe the url "/artist/biographies", and therefore the method Artist.biographies, use the following syntax:

 ```ruby